 What about the future?

-If you don’t think you will ever be able to take on the responsibility of your horse again — for financial or logistical reasons — selling to a permanent home can be the best option.
+If you don’t think you will ever be able to take on the responsibility of your horse again — for financial or logistical reasons — selling to a long-term home can be the best option.
 A succession of different loan homes will be unsettling for any horse.

 If you do loan…